RabindraManandhar/IoT-Data-Pipeline/k8s/TECHNICAL_DOCUMENTATION.md

 3. MQTT Broker Configuration

     The MQTT broker service is set up as loadbalancer and you may need to:
-    - Check MQTT broker logs in GKE
+    - Check MQTT broker logs
     - Test connectivity with MQTT clients

-### 10.5 Google Kubernetes Engine (GKE) Deployment
+### 10.5 Local Kubernetes Deployment

-1. GKE Configuration
+1. K8S Configuration

     - Navigate to /docker folder inside the project's root directory.